oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article4.md

 The application starts and reports for duty.

-In a separate terminal window, you use `curl` statements to interact with the new persons file processor API.
+In a separate terminal window, you use `curl` statements to interact with the new Persons file processor API.
 An HTTP request should pass in the name of the bucket and the object that contains the JSON data to process.
-The service will fetch the file, parse its contents and create or update records the PEOPLE table in the autonomous database.
+The service will fetch the file, parse its contents and create or update records the `PEOPLE` table in the autonomous database.

 ```console
 curl "localhost:8080/people?objectName=sample-persons.json&bucketName=the-bucket"